Notes to Epistemic Contextualism

-10. Rieber's views bear some obvious affinities to Jonathan Schaffer's contrastivism (see Section 6, below), which is often treated as an alternative to standards forms of EC.
-Nevertheless, Rieber's theory is included here for the sake of completeness.
+9. Rieber’s views bear some obvious affinities to Jonathan Schaffer’s contrastivism (see Section 6, below), which is often treated as an alternative to standards forms of EC.
+Rieber’s theory is included here for the sake of completeness.

-13. DeRose has recently stressed that it is only in the right kind of case (or paired cases) that the contextualist will (or should) claim that the relevant sentences are not conflicting — the parties to the respective utterances must reasonably differ in their epistemic standards, most plausibly because of differences in their practical concerns, and there must be no “arm-twisting, arguing or convincing” between those parties, but only each of the two speakers' ‘informing’ their respective interlocutors that the subject does/doesn't know (2006, Section 1; 2005, Sections 3-4).
-Cohen's airport case, for instance, seems to fit this description.
+12. DeRose has stressed that it is only in the right kind of case (or paired cases) that the contextualist will (or should) claim that the relevant sentences are not conflicting — the parties to the respective utterances must reasonably differ in their epistemic standards, most plausibly because of differences in their practical concerns, and there must be no “arm-twisting, arguing or convincing” between those parties, but only each of the two speakers’ ‘informing’ their respective interlocutors that the subject does/doesn’t know (2006, Section 1; 2005, Sections 3-4; 2009, 53-59 and 157-158).
+Cohen’s airport case, for instance, seems to fit this description.
 And, of course, there must be some such cases for there to be the sort of evidence for contextualism currently under consideration.

-14. Jonathan Vogel (1990) and more recently John Hawthorne (2004) have both argued that ‘the lottery paradox’ illustrates a problem which generalizes to all sorts of other cases — the airport example being, once again, one illustration of that fact.
+13. Jonathan Vogel (1990) and John Hawthorne (2004) have both argued that the lottery paradox illustrates a problem which generalizes to all sorts of other cases — the airport example being, once again, one illustration of that fact.

-15. Other grounds for dissatisfaction with a contextualism-based response to scepticism have been lodged — for example, that it is not well-positioned to explain the plausibility (to many) of certain anti-sceptical claims (e.g., Sosa 2000, 15), that it is not obviously applicable to certain other forms of sceptical arguments (e.g., Feldman 2001, 78ff.; Cohen replies at 2001, 96), or that it makes certain true “knowledge” propositions inexpressible (e.g., Brady and Pritchard 2005, 164).
-See too Section 6 of ‘Knowledge and Skepticism’, the Supplement to Steup 2006.
+14. Other grounds for dissatisfaction with a contextualism-based response to scepticism have been lodged — for example, that it is not well-positioned to explain the plausibility (to many) of certain anti-sceptical claims (e.g., Sosa 2000, 15), that it is not obviously applicable to certain other forms of sceptical arguments (e.g., Feldman 2001, 78ff.; Cohen replies at 2001, 96), or that it makes certain true “knowledge” propositions inexpressible (e.g., Brady and Pritchard 2005, 164).
+See too Section 3 of Ichikawa and Steup 2018.

-23. The exact formulation of fallibilism remains somewhat controversial.
+22. The exact formulation of fallibilism is somewhat controversial.
 Stanley (2005: 127) defines fallibilism as “the doctrine that someone can know that p, even though their evidence for p is logically consistent with the truth of not-p”; Cohen (1988) defines it as the view that one can know on the basis of non-entailing reasons.
 For some nice discussion of fallibilism, see Feldman 1981.